Course - Documentation and Research Methods - KULMI3815

 Learning methods and activities

-Lectures, exercises, excursions, archive and source studies and project work.
+Lectures, exercises, excursions, field work, archive and source studies and project work.
 Further information will be given at the beginning of the course.
-Final project work which will be evaluated as passed/failed.
 The students must attend min.
-75 % of the lectures, exercises and excursions.
-Handing in of short papers in connection with exercises and excursions.
+75 % of the lectures, exercises, excursions and field work.
+Handing in of short papers in connection with exercises, excursions and field work.
+Final project work which will be valued by the grades A-F.

 Compulsory assignments